 Social Emotional Development

 Children grow in confidence and self-awareness as they develop the ability to work productively on their own and as members of a group.
 Classroom routines, activities, and expectations are designed to help children grow in their understanding of, and appreciation for, the diverse backgrounds, interests, and talents of others.
-Our goal is to have the children in Junior Kindergarten feel confident within their new community of St. Luke’s School and to have them build a cohesive classroom community.
+Our goal is to have the children in Junior Kindergarten feel confident within their community to have them build a cohesive classroom community.

 Parents and caregivers are invited to participate in the Junior Kindergarten curriculum by joining in field trips, sharing family and cultural traditions, and attending special class activities.